 An individual who is a licensed residential, certified residential or a certified general real property appraiser out-of-state may apply for a Kentucky credential that is the same as the out-of-state certification held by that individual in another state if the appraiser licensing program of the other state:

-- Is in compliance with the provisions of the Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA) of Title XI Real Estate Appraisal Reform Amendments, and
+- Is in compliance with the provisions of the Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA) of Title XI Real Estate Appraisal Reform Amendments as administered by the ASC and the FFIEC; and

 To obtain a Kentucky certification issued by the board, an out-of-state applicant shall: